 Ingredients

-This paleo banana bread is made with less than 10 ingredients.
-Here's what you need:
+This sugar free paleo banana bread is made with less than 10 ingredients.
+The full recipe can be found in the recipe card below, but here's a list of what you need:

 - ripe bananas: yellow with brown spots works best